Slice the cod fillet into two equal weight pieces, ½ lb each fillet. Pat dry with a paper towel.

 In the meantime, finely chop ginger, scallions, and chili peppers.
 Divide them into 2 equal piles.

-When the fish is about 5 minutes away from out of the oven/air fryer, in a heavy bottom saucepan, heat up the avocado oil over medium-low heat.
-Cover the saucepan with a lid but leave a small gap open to allow some air to come-in.
+When the fish is about 5 minutes away from ready, in a heavy bottom saucepan, heat up the avocado oil over medium-low heat for about 5 minutes.
+Cover the saucepan with a lid but leave a small gap open to allow air to come-in.

 Carefully remove the fish pouch.
 Let cool for 3 minutes before using a kitchen scissors to cut open the packet (be careful of the hot steam).
 Add the aromatics - ginger, scallions, and chilies - on top of the fillets and season with a pinch of salt.